jimpo/lnsim/README.md

 A [Lightning Network](https://lightning.network/) simulation tool.
 The program is designed to assist with research on routing, fee markets, and misbehaving nodes on the Lightning Network.

-This is very much incomplete at present.
+This project is very much incomplete at present.

 ## Simulation model